T20X/notes/low latency/lock-free.md

 all modifications to any particular atomic variable occur in a total order that is specific to this one atomic variable

+**NOTE THAT TOTAL ORDER DOES NOT FORM HAPPENS BEFORE RELATIONSHIPS! as the fact that the value was modified does not mean that it was read!**

 ### write-write

 If an operation A that modifies an atomic object M happens before an operation B that modifies M, then A shall be earlier than B in the modification order of M.